How to Safely Store Secrets in GitHub

 Conclusion

-All in all, using GitHub actions secrets is a good solution, and with the right level of control and consideration, it is a secure solution to keep your passwords private.
+All in all, using GitHub action secrets is a good solution, and with the right level of control and consideration, it is a secure solution to keep your passwords private.
 Remember to carefully grant permissions in our repositories and control them on an ongoing basis.
-In case of any threat or attack, any user with write-access can create a dedicated workflow to expose our secrets.
+In case of any threat or attack, any user with write access can create a dedicated workflow to expose our secrets.